ShubhangiJ01/Image_Prevalent_Color/README.md

 1. Install the required packages mentioned in requirement.txt

 ## Files
-- **main.py** : Starting point, containing implementation of multiprocessing pool as well
+- **main.py** : Starting point, contain implementation of multiprocessing pool as well
 - **DataLoader.py** : Loading the URLs from the input file passed through command line argument
 - **SamplePreprocessing.py** : Preprocessing the image
 - **clustering.py** : KMeans++ implementation
 - **DominantColor.py**: Counting the pixels associated with each cluster centroid
-- **output.py**: Using queue, writing in the output file passed through command line argument
+- **output.py**: Using single queue, writing in the output file passed through command line argument

 ## Validation